 - Welsh/UK Athletics Registered Runners – £8.00

 (Note: To receive the £2.00 discount, runners will need to provide their Welsh/UK Athletics registration number and

 the name of their affiliated club as part of the entry process.

 - There are no additional payment, admin. or card processing fees.

 - Cosmeston Lakes Country Park is located about five miles west of Cardiff.
 The main entrance is 1.5 miles south of Penarth town centre on the B4267 Lavernock Road from Penarth to Sully.

 - Address: Cosmeston Lakes Country Park and Medieval Village, Lavernock Road, Penarth, Vale of Glamorgan, CF64 5UY.

-- For Satellite Navigation or Google Maps, use the postcode CF64 5UY.
+- For Satellite Navigation or Google Maps (see map at foot of this page), use the postcode CF64 5UY

 - Race numbers must be worn on the front of the runner’s clothing and be clearly visible at all times.